Overview

 Who Should Attend

 Senior and mid-level decision makers and policymakers engaged in the infrastructure sector, from South and Southeast Asia.
-For this upcoming run, we are inviting professionals from both the private and public sector working on Sustainable Finance and/or Financing for Infrastructure Projects to apply.
+For this upcoming run, we are inviting professionals from both the private and public sector working on the value chain of Clean Energy Infrastructure Projects to apply.

-- Responsible (or would be responsible) for managing sustainable finance and/or financing for infrastructure projects,
+- responsible (or would be responsible) for managing and structuring Clean Energy infrastructure projects,

 Selection Criteria